apache/www-site/content/security/committers.md

 3. If the report comes to `security@apache.org`, the security team forwards it to the project's security list or, if the project does not have a security list, to the project's private (PMC) mailing list.
-The security team responds to the original reporter that they have done this.
+The Security Team responds to the original reporter that they have done this.

 ### Acknowledge